iteravirgo/bcsitera.github.io/apps/cargoson/docs/en-US/app.md

 Exchange data between Cargoson and Microsoft Dynamics 365 Business Central.

 ### Key Features
-* Send transportation orders (incl.
+* Send Transportation Orders (incl.
 Direct Booking ones) from Business Central to Cargoson.
-* Send transportation price requests from Business Central to Cargoson and apply selection directly to the documents.
+* Send Transportation Price Requests from Business Central to Cargoson and apply selection directly to the source documents.
-* See data exchange log between Business Central and Cargoson.
+* See Data exchange Log between Business Central and Cargoson.

 ### Supported Editions
 This extension supports both the Essential and Premium editions of Microsoft Dynamics 365 Business Central.